 Wheaton Regional Park Playground

 A variety of primary-colored equipment sprawls over a fairly large area over two levels that you can access by ramped paths or climbable walls.
 Kids of all ages can slide through several tunnels, climb netted apparatuses, play on swings, and more.
 There’s an area especially for babies and toddlers, facilities to accommodate children with special needs, and a climbable mound keeps children of all ages entertained for awhile (who knew?).
 And the park setting with tall, leafy trees and grassy spaces dotted with picnic tables needs to be noted, too.
 It’s a pretty place to spend a few hours while the kids romp.
 And bathrooms are nearby the playground for added convenience.
 Open sunrise to sunset, free admission.
-August 2020 Update: The Wheaton playground is open, and the Miniature Train is running on weekends.
+October 2020 Update: The Wheaton playground is open, but the Miniature Train is not running.

 Yards Park is continually adding new awesome features, and Ballpark Boathouse is among them.
 Single and double kayaks and canoes are available for rent for some recreation on the Anacostia River.
 This paddling excursion is more about the views from the water than the nature around it, since the area is very developed.
 You can get fresh perspectives of Nationals Park, Yards Park, and the Navy Yard, places most of us usually just see on land.
 One of the coolest sites is the USS Barry, the display ship moored at the Navy Yard, that you can paddle up close to (2015 Update: The ship is no longer berthed there).
 Canoe rentals are $25/hour, kayaks are $16/hour for a single and $22/hour for a double.
 You pay upon return, so there’s no limit to how much time you spend on the water.
 Really small kids need to be in a boat with parents, but older children can paddle on their own.
 After a jaunt on the water, hang out at the park, where you can picnic, play, and watch the boats go by.
 August 2020 Update: This location is closed.